 A tank slapper is when the handlebars wildly oscillate.
 They are also called speed wobbles or death wobbles and, as the latter name implies, they can be lethal.

-They are usually developed at high speed like the guy in this video, but they can also happen at low speeds.
+They are usually developed at high speed like in these two videos.

 According to racing engineer Jeromy Moore, it’s an “underdamped torsional oscillation of the front wheel/suspension which can be set off by either a road input or input from the rider’s weight creating a steering moment or even a gust of wind”.